AconCavy/cp-template-csharp/README.md

 # Overview

-The repository is the dotnet custam templates for competitive programming.
+The template is the dotnet custom templates for competitive programming.

-The templates includs
+The templates include

 - Project
 - Solver class